Web Rules Engine

 2. Click the 3 dot menu icon to the right

-3. Select Copy to another environment
+3. Select Copy to target environments

 1. Select the destination environment(s) to receive the rules